saulpw/visidata/dev/checklists/manual-tests.md

         - first window should be active
         - Tab between
         - close top one, then redo and test closing bottom one
-            - bug?
-                - does not fullsize
-            - when top pane is quit, bottom pane is moved to the top
     - test 2
         - open 2 files
         - Z